H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 ## 32.4 Relationship to Fractal Structure

-The collection of optimizers has a fractal character:
+The collection of optimizers has a fractal character.

 - Repetition across scales:
   - Similar three-stage cycles operate at many points in the system, from small routing tweaks to higher-level workflow adjustments.